Category: Emotional Maturity

 Constant stimulation can never be the answer

 In order to properly relieve stress, we must seek the calm, found through learning how to take control of the mind.
-Successful meditators are able to find a degree of emptiness where the mind can find true rest.
-In addition to this, the stillness of mind found in meditation, facilitates the ability to separate ourselves from our worries and anxiety.
+Meditators are able to find a degree of emptiness where the mind can find true rest.
+In addition to this, the stillness of mind found in meditation facilitates the ability to separate ourselves from our worries and anxiety.

-Once we can objectively view, what may be troubling us and generating undue stress, we instigate change.
-Constant distraction and stimulation only inhibits this.
+Once we can objectively view what may be troubling us and generating undue stress, we instigate change.
+Constant distraction and stimulation only inhibit this.
 We do need to think ourselves out of difficulties.
 The many means of distracting ourselves, available in a modern world, only put things off.

 Perhaps poor time management is part of the problem.
-Utilising the paradox of taking the time to learn meditation – that leads to improved everyday mindfulness – has great value.
-Perhaps we will then come to understand that seeking constant stimulation, as some kind of cure, is in fact, part of the problem.
+Utilising the paradox of taking the time to learn meditation – which leads to improved everyday mindfulness – has great value.
+Perhaps we will then come to understand that seeking constant stimulation, as some kind of cure, is, in fact, part of the problem.

 Slow . . . fit less into your schedule . . . learn to appreciate people and include meditation daily.
-We can’t find the cure until we learn to meditate and we can’t possibly fully appreciate others (and what they have to offer) until mindful of their presence.
+We can’t find the cure until we learn to meditate, and we can’t possibly fully appreciate others (and what they have to offer) until mindful of their presence.
 Slow.
 Down.
+Contact: Philip@practisingmindfulness.co.uk